-"Participation" in this online class is mandatory - you must be active.
-There are numerous assignments which should force you to log-in continuously.
-I understand that each of you has your own schedule and will be logging-on at different times.
+Attendance Policy: Blackboard "participation" in this class is mandatory - this is how you earn your grade.
+There are numerous assignments which should force you to log-in continuously - even when you are not in class.
+I understand that each of you has your own schedule and will be logging-in at different times.
 That's fine.
-All that is expected of you is that you GET THE WORK DONE!!
+All that is expected of you is that you GET THE WORK

+DONE!!
 Each assignment and discussion have a dictated due DATE and TIME.
 It is your responsibility to get the work done and submitted to me by the designated time/date.
-Therefore, since this is a virtual classroom, attendance will be taken according to completion/submission of Discussions, Quizzes, Assignments, and projects.

 If you are unable to log-in or complete your work for any reason, YOU MUST CONTACT ME ASAP!
 Excuses such as "The network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
-In short, plan ahead and do not wait until the last minute to submit your assignments.
+In short, plan and do not wait until the last minute to submit your assignments.
 It is always okay to turn in assignments early although discussion board postings should be done with the calendar schedule.